U.S. judge certifies class action over Target Corp data breach

 Carrie Hunt, the general counsel for the National Association of Federal Credit Unions, praised the judge’s decision and said it “constitutes one important avenue for recovery” for credit unions affected by the breach.

-The Target breach was one in a series of high-profile data security failures to hit major retailers, including Home Depot Inc (HD.N) and Staples Inc (SPLS.O).
+The Target breach was one in a series of high-profile data security failures to hit major retailers, including Home Depot Inc and Staples Inc. (Additional reporting by Nandita Bose in Chicago)